 Otherwise, enter Google Analytics Tracking code in this option to add it in AMP posts.

 Indexing AMP Pages

 After creating AMP pages, you check the indexing status of AMP pages in Google Search Console in the Search Appearance option.
-You can also check if any AMP pages have an error.
+You can also check if any AMP page has an error.

-Let us be future ready and also make our mobile visitors happy with AMP Pages.
+So, let us be future ready.
+Also, make our mobile visitors happy with AMP Pages.

-If you have any problem in configuring AMP Pages in your site, let me know in comments.
+If you have any problem in configuring AMP Pages in your site, let me know in the comments section.